-Energy & Clean Energy, Environment & Climate Change, Public Policy
+Energy & Renewables, Environment & Climate Change, Public Policy

 Due diligence, Governance & institutions, Market design, Market performance & evaluation, Non-market valuation, Policy design, Policy evaluation & reform, Strategy design, Strategy performance evaluation & reform

-Cameron is an energy and public policy specialist who has held a number of roles in Australian energy markets over the last fifteen years.
+Cameron is an energy and public policy specialist who has held a number of roles in Australian energy markets over the past 15 years.
 He joined Marsden Jacob in 2021 after holding senior energy policy roles with the NSW Department of Planning, Industry & Environment (DPIE).
+In 2023, Cameron led the Marsden Jacob team that conducted the Electricity Supply & Reliability Check Up for the NSW Government.
+The Check Up made 54 recommendations, of which 47 were accepted (in part or full) by the Government.

 Get in contact with Cameron if you would like to talk about:

-- transmission regulation, investment tests and renewable energy zones.
+- transmission regulation, investment tests and Renewable Energy Zones (REZs)

 - the broader regulation of utilities, including energy, telecommunications and waste.